krischerven/scarlatti/README.md

 Scarlatti is designed to be particularly good at searching through large collections of untagged music with detailed filenames (which is a large part of my unusual workflow)

-Generally speaking, Scarlatti will accept any reasonable feature request so as to make it useful for the largest number of people.
+Generally speaking, I will accept any reasonable feature request so as to make Scarlatti useful for the largest number of people.
 Not all features will be enabled by default, but Scarlatti's philosophy is that a good music player should be powerful and extremely flexible while still having a modern look and feel.